Facebook pixel

 1. Low Tread Depth

 One of the most regular problems that people face with their tyres is letting the tread depth get too low.
-The legal minimum is a depth of 1.6mm across the central three-quarters of the tyre’s face, and around the entire circumference.
+The legal minimum tread depth is 1.6mm across the central three-quarters of the tyre’s face and around the entire circumference.

-You can read in detail about tyre tread patterns and tyre types here but, in short, the tread pattern of a tyre is developed to channel water and small debris away from your tyres, and let you maintain a firm grip on the road.
-The water can fill into the grooves of the pattern while the other parts of the tyre remain in contact with the ground.
+You can read in detail about tyre tread patterns and tyre types here but, in short, the tread pattern of a tyre is developed to channel water and small debris away from your tyres in order to let you maintain a firm grip on the road.
+The grooves create space for water to fill so that the face of the tyre can remain in contact with the ground.

-Now, even though the legal minimum is 1.6mm, it’s worth changing your tyres when they’re around a depth of 3mm.
-This is because, typically, puddles on a road are likely to be deeper than 1.6mm.
+Even though the legal minimum is 1.6mm, it’s worth changing your tyres when they’re around a depth of 3mm.
+This is because, typically, puddles on a road are likely to be a lot deeper than 1.6mm!

 2. Excessive tyre wear or sidewall damage